Classifying Events as Independent or Dependent In Exercises 9-14,... | Channels for Pearson+

 1

-Understand the definition of independent and dependent events: Independent events are those where the occurrence of one event does not affect the probability of the other.
-Dependent events are those where the occurrence of one event affects the probability of the other.
+Understand the definition of independent and dependent events: Independent events are those where the outcome of one event does not affect the outcome of the other.
+Dependent events are those where the outcome of one event influences the outcome of the other.

-Identify the two events in the problem: Event A is 'returning a rented movie after the due date,' and Event B is 'receiving a late fee.'
+Analyze the problem: A ball is selected from a bin of balls numbered 1 through 52, and then it is replaced before a second ball is selected.
+The replacement ensures that the total number of balls remains the same for both selections.

-Analyze the relationship between the two events: Consider whether Event A (returning the movie late) influences the likelihood of Event B (receiving a late fee).
+Consider the impact of replacement: Since the first ball is replaced, the probability of selecting any specific ball during the second draw remains the same as it was during the first draw.
+This indicates that the outcome of the first draw does not affect the second draw.

 Verified video answer for a similar problem: